 The weather-resistant liners of most Hard Armor plates can prevent these problems, especially if you are storing them properly, and not leaving them outside, exposed to the elements.
 Still, you need to make sure to inspect your armor plates regularly, and check small sights of damage.

 Is there a noticeable difference between NIJ-certified and non-certified armor in real-world situations?

-Yes, there is a massive difference between NIJ-certified and uncertified Armor Plates, especially when considering their performance in real-world situations.
-The NIJ sets rigorous standards for body armor testing, which ensure the performance of Armor Plates, and categorically define what threats a certain plate can stop, and what threats it can’t.
+Yes, there is a difference between NIJ-certified and uncertified Armor Plates.
+The NIJ sets rigorous standards for body armor testing, which ensure the performance of Armor Plates, and categorically defines what threats a certain plate can stop, and what threats it can’t.

 How do I properly maintain and store my NIJ-certified hard armor?

 If you want to improve the longevity of your Armor Plates, you have to pay special attention to their maintenance and store them properly.